-Seat of goddess Ganga, this gleaming white temple standing peacefully on the fast-paced river of Bhagirathi is one of the most prominent landmarks here.
-This pristine yet humble looking temple is one of the parts of the Chardham Yatra circuit of Uttarakhand.
+The seat of goddess Ganga, this gleaming white temple standing peacefully on the fast-paced river of Bhagirathi is one of the most prominent landmarks here.
+This pristine yet humble-looking temple is one of the parts of the Chardham Yatra circuit of Uttarakhand.
 It can only be visited for a limited duration of 6 months when the snow is cleared and the routes are made accessible again.
 A large number of devotees make their way to the shrine of the goddess who is believed to have descended at this very spot from the heavenly realm.

-Surrounded by the thick forest cover of pine and oak and settled peacefully in the central part of it this lake is situated on an altitude of 2,453 metres above sea level.
+Surrounded by the thick forest cover of pine and oak and settled peacefully in the central part of it this lake is situated at an altitude of 2,453 meters above sea level.
 The interesting story behind this lake is that it was created for Uddalak son Nachiketa who had founded the entry into hell along with the meaning of life and death.
-The place is very serene owing to its beautiful natural surroundings and the absence of crowd.
-A temple is located in its close proximity which is dedicated to the Nag Devtas and the region springs to life especially during the auspicious time of Nag Panchami.
+The place is very serene owing to its beautiful natural surroundings and the absence of a crowd.
+A temple is located in its close proximity which is dedicated to the Nag Devtas and the region springs to life, especially during the auspicious time of Nag Panchami.

 Popular for being one of the most famous trekking destinations in Uttarakhand this place serves as the perfect place of exploration if you are a beginner in trekking.
 With the gently sloping and undulating landscape here you will be able to watch the beauty of the Himalayas unfold in front of you.
 It is the perfect trekking destination if you are looking to go on an adventure during the winter months when you will be able to see the land turn from Green to white snow cover which will be a magical experience in itself.